 Santa Rosa Beach home prices are not only among the most expensive in Florida, but Santa Rosa Beach real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Santa Rosa Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Santa Rosa Beach are a mix of both white- and blue-collar jobs.
-Overall, Santa Rosa Beach is a town of managers, service providers, and sales and office workers.
-There are especially a lot of people living in Santa Rosa Beach who work in management occupations (21.51%), sales jobs (12.58%), and food service (10.05%).
+Santa Rosa Beach is a decidedly white-collar town, with fully 86.43% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Santa Rosa Beach is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Santa Rosa Beach who work in management occupations (20.25%), sales jobs (14.47%), and food service (8.17%).

-Santa Rosa Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Santa Rosa Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Santa Rosa Beach is one of the most well-educated cities in the nation.
-43.31% of adults in Santa Rosa Beach have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Santa Rosa Beach ranks among the highest in the nation.
+Of the 25-and-older adult population in Santa Rosa Beach, 46.18% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in Santa Rosa Beach is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.